Zoo of Correlation Inequalities in Holography and Beyond: Introduction

 \section{Introduction}

-Quantifying correlations between subsystems is a central objective in both quantum information theory and quantum gravity.
-Over the past two decades, this intersection has flourished, particularly through the AdS/CFT correspondence and the black hole information problem~\cite{Ryu:2006bv,Maldacena:2013xja,MALDACENA_2000,Pastawski:2015qua,Hayden:2016cfa,Cotler:2017erl,Hayden:2007cs}.
-A landmark result was the Ryu-Takayanagi (RT) formula~\cite{Ryu:2006bv}, which equates the entanglement entropy of a boundary region to the area of a minimal surface in the bulk.
-This formula highlighted entanglement entropy as a key aspect of holographic theories for the emergence of bulk geometry.
+Quantifying correlations between subsystems is a central objective in both quantum information theory (QI) and quantum gravity (QG).
+Over the past two decades, this intersection has flourished, particularly through the AdS/CFT correspondence and the black hole information paradox~\cite{Ryu:2006bv,Maldacena:2013xja,MALDACENA_2000,Pastawski:2015qua,Hayden:2016cfa,Cotler:2017erl,Hayden:2007cs}.
+A landmark result was the Ryu-Takayanagi (RT) formula~\cite{Ryu:2006bv}, which equates the entanglement entropy of a boundary region to the area of a minimal surface in the bulk called the holographic entanglement entropy (HEE).
+This relationship showed that entanglement entropy is a key aspect of holographic theories for the emergence of bulk geometry.

 While entanglement entropy fully characterizes correlations in pure states, its extension to mixed states is more subtle.
-In holography, a natural extension of the RT formula to mixed states is the entanglement wedge cross section (EWCS)~\cite{Takayanagi:2017knl,Takayanagi:2017knm}.
+In holography, a natural extension of the RT formula to mixed states is the entanglement wedge cross section (EWCS)~\cite{Takayanagi:2017knl}.
 Defined as the minimal-area surface that splits the entanglement wedge of a bipartite state $\rho_{AB}$ into regions homologous to $A$ and $B$, the EWCS is expected to capture some mixed-state correlation structure in a geometric way, extending the logic of the RT formula.

-The EWCS has several proposed boundary duals.
-Many works have connected it to mixed-state entanglement measures involving optimization, such as the entanglement of purification~\cite{Takayanagi:2017knl,Takayanagi:2017knm} and the entanglement of formation~\cite{Mori:2024gwe}.
+The EWCS has several proposed boundary duals; many works have connected it to mixed-state entanglement measures involving optimization, such as the entanglement of purification~\cite{Takayanagi:2017knl} and the entanglement of formation~\cite{Mori:2024gwe}.
 Later, quantities without optimization such as reflected entropy $S_R$~\cite{Dutta:2019geu}, odd entropy~\cite{Tamaoka:2018neu}, and balanced partial entanglement~\cite{Wen:2021qgx} have also been identified as possible boundary duals.
-However, information theoretic aspects of these holography-inspired quantities remain unclear (although there have been some analysis in monotonicity of reflected entropy~\cite{Hayden:2023yij} and some indicative results with tripartite entanglement~\cite{Hayden:2021gnu,Zou:2020bly}).
+However, information theoretic aspects of these holography-inspired quantities remain unclear (although there has been some analysis in monotonicity of reflected entropy~\cite{Hayden:2023yij} and some indicative results with tripartite entanglement~\cite{Hayden:2021gnu,Zou:2020bly}).